Policy and Disclaimer | Travel Photography Guru Website and Blog

 Other than the odd freebie (i.e., branded caps, t-shirts, pins, etc) I have never been offered nor have sort cash or gifts from any manufacturer or distributor who's product I've reviewed.

-I have run and operated the travel photography guru site and, prior to that, a similar site under a different name for several years.
+I have run and operated the Travel Photography Guru site and, prior to that, a similar site under a different name since, I think, 2008.
 During that time the only form of advertising on those sites related to my own classes, workshops and photography tours.

 However, all things change and, after investing several thousand hours in building and producing a massive amount of quality content the need to monetize has inevitably arrived.
 In fact from late 2010 onwards this site and associated activities have become largely a full-time endeavor.
 The reality is that, to keep adding content and improving functionality, it was inevitable that I had to push on up to the next level.
 And I'm glad I did.